On Unique Games with Negative Weights

 \section{Introduction}

-The Unique Game Conjecture is put forward by Khot on STOC 2002 as a powerful tool to prove lower bound of inapproximabilty for combinatorial optimization problems\cite{k1}.
+The Unique Game Conjecture (UGC) is put forward by Khot on STOC 2002 as a powerful tool to prove lower bound of inapproximabilty for combinatorial optimization problems\cite{k}.
 It has been shown by researchers a positive resolution of this conjecture would imply improved even best possible hardness results for many famous problems, to name a few, Max Cut, Vertex Cover, Multicut, Min 2CNF Deletion, making an important challenge to prove or refute the conjecture.

-Some variations of the Unique Game Conjecture have been mentioned.
-Rao proves a strong parallel repetition theorem which shows Weak Unique Game Conjecture is equivalent to the Unique Game Conjecture\cite{r1}.
-Khot et al. show that Unique Game Conjecture on Max 2LIN(q) is equivalent to the Unique Game Conjecture\cite{kkmo}.
-Khot pose the d-to-1 Conjectures in his original paper for $d\ge2$\cite{k1}.
-O'Donell et al. show a tight hardness for approximating satisfiable constraint satisfaction problem on 3 Boolean variables assuming the d-to-1 Conjecture for any fixed $d$\cite{ow}.
-Dinur et al. use the 2-to-2 Conjecture and the $\lJoin$ conjecture to derive the hardness results of Approximate Coloring Problem, and prove that the (exact) 2-to-1 Conjecture implies their 2-to-2 Conjecture\cite{dmr}.
-Guruswami et al. use the (exact) 2-to-1 Conjecture to derive the hardness result of Maximum k-Colorable Subgraph Problem\cite{gs}.
-It is unknown whether the Unique Game Conjecture implies any of the d-to-1 Conjectures, or vice versa.
+Some variations of UGC have been mentioned.
+Rao proves a strong parallel repetition theorem which shows Weak Unique Game Conjecture is equivalent to UGC\cite{r}.
+Khot et al. show that Unique Game Conjecture on Max 2LIN(q) is equivalent to UGC\cite{kkmo}.
+Khot poses the d-to-1 Conjectures in his original paper for $d\ge2$\cite{k}.
+O'Donell et al. show a tight hardness for approximating satisfiable constraint satisfaction problem on 3 Boolean variables assuming the d-to-1 Conjecture for any fixed $d$\cite{ow1}.
+Dinur et al. use the 2-to-2 Conjecture to derive the hardness results of Approximate Coloring Problem, and prove that the 2-to-1 Conjecture implies their 2-to-2 Conjecture\cite{dmr}.
+Guruswami et al. use the 2-to-1 Conjecture to derive the hardness result of Maximum k-Colorable Subgraph Problem\cite{gs}.
+It is unknown whether UGC implies any of the d-to-1 Conjectures, or vice versa.

-Almost concurrently to \cite{k1}, Khot defines the smooothness property of 2-Prover 1-Round Game (2P1R), a weaker analogue of the property of Unique Game Problem\cite{k2}.
-He constructs instances of 2P1R that are $\eta$-smooth for arbitrarily small $\eta$ to prove hardness of Coloring 3-Uniform Hypergraphs.
-2P1R with certain smooothness properties have been used to prove some other hardness results\cite{hk,ks,grsw}.
+Recently, the authors of \cite{abs} designed a subexponential time algorithm for Unique Games Problem (UGP), which challenges the position of UGC as a tool to prove lower bound of inapproximabilty.
+While their results stop short of refuting UGC, they do suggest that UGP is significantly easier than NP-hard problems.
+On the other side, the authors of \cite{ow2} determined a new point of $(c,s)$-approximation NP-hardness of UGP, compared to \cite{h}, and their new result, together with the result of \cite{fr}, determines the two-dimensional region of all known $(c,s)$-approximation NP-hardness of UGP.